UCAT ANZ Test Day

 - If you are not fit to test, you should reschedule your appointment to a later date, even if you have missed the rescheduling deadline and must pay the test fee again to rebook.

-- If you choose to sit your test against this advice, UCAT ANZ will not accept this as mitigating circumstances.
+- If you choose to sit your test against this advice, it will not accepted as mitigating circumstances.

 UCAT Exam Rules

-You should familiarise yourself with the UCAT ANZ Examination Rules before your appointment.
-These explain what you must do if you have any issues during testing.
+You should familiarise yourself with the UCAT ANZ Examination Rules before your test.
 Please also refer to the Test Day Problems section below.